Collocations for axe - noun

 With a few swift blows of the axe, she severed the cable.

-2. the axe: complete loss of sth/big reduction in sth
+2. (the axe) complete loss of sth/big reduction in sth

-VERB + AXE
+VERB + the axe

-swing, wield
+swing,

 Wielding the axe on the prison plan would be one way of saving money.